The following are types of contraception available today that you may want to discuss with a member of your cystic fibrosis care team:

 The diaphragm is a dome-shaped device that covers the cervix to prevent sperm from entering the uterus.
 Diaphragms and barrier methods, such as FemCap® and Lea's Shield®, must be used with spermicide and should be left in for six hours after having sex.
 The fact that women with CF have thicker cervical mucus may make it harder for diaphragms and similar barrier methods to stay in place, so use the diaphragm, sponge, cap, or shield with another method (e.g. pill, ring, or condom) in the first month of use to see if the device stays in place over the cervix during sex.

 For more information on the different brands of diaphragms, visit DailyMed, a service from the National Library of Medicine that provides information about drugs, including dosages and possible side effects.

-Using no contraception or birth control method is only 15 percent effective and can lead to unplanned pregnancies.
-Similarly, the withdrawal method (“pulling out”) is only 20 percent effective.
-For this reason, it is important to use contraception for proper sexual
+Using the withdrawal method (“pulling out”) is only 20 percent effective.
+For this reason, it is important to use contraception for proper sexual safety and prevention.